 Are your students allowed to work while attending your program?

-Does your program offer a Bachelors degree or PT assistant program?
+Does your program offer a bachelor's degree or physical therapy assistant program?

 My degree was acquired at an institution outside the United States.
 Am I eligible to apply?

 Students with degrees from a university outside the U.S. may be considered provided they meet the requirements equivalent to a bachelor's degree from a program in the U.S.